 Celebrity tomato plants grow in bushes between 3 to 4 feet tall.
 But they can reach up to 10 feet or higher depending on the soil depth and climate.
 They do best in USDA zones 3 through 9.

-The plants bear a cluster of medium to large fruits prized for their flavor.
+The plants bear clusters of medium-large tomatoes prized for their great flavor.
 They are a great all-round choice when making sandwiches and tomato-based sauces.

 In this article, we shall take a look at celebrity tomatoes and everything you need to know to grow them at home.